-Where two or three are gathered, Donna Ingham will tell stories, whether it be one tale or a program full in meeting halls or theaters or on festival grounds.
+Donna Ingham will tell stories where crowds are gathered, whether it be one tale or a full program in meeting halls, theaters or on festival grounds.
 Her repertoire includes critter tales, tall tales and outright lies, ghost stories, holiday stories, historical tales, and personal narratives.

 “I can hardly wait to see what dry twist you will bring to each little episode in the narrative.
-Thanks for all your masterminding and your flawless performance.” – Mary Grace Ketner, formerly in program department, Institute of Texan Cultures
+Thanks for all your masterminding and your flawless performance.” – Mary Grace Ketner, formerly of the University of Texas San Antonio Institute of Texan Cultures programming.

 “Our students are still talking about your wonderful stories.
 What a positive impression you made on all of us.” – Gail Guffman, elementary school library manager

 Whether standard offerings on the art and craft of storytelling and writing or custom-designed workshops or classes for a particular group or purpose, Donna’s presentations are well-planned, practical, and results-oriented.
 They can be designed to fit in an hour or expand into week-long residencies.

 “The fingerprints of your teaching were all over the pages of my sermon.” – Dr. Ann Normand, Episcopal rector